davidtro/physiology-viewer/README.md

 # physiology-viewer
 This is a suite of python programs and some example data files for displaying graphs and charts of EEG, ECG and respiration data recorded by the Muse headband and Vernier probe devices.

-Visit http://still-breathing.net/software for more details.
+Visit: http://still-breathing.net/software for more details.

 Program Files:
 Phys_Viewer.py   This is the Physiology Viewer program.
 It needs to open the file EEG_CardioRespSessions.xls, which must be in the directory C:\MedRec.
 Data files *.h5 data files must also be in that same directory.